Fostering STEM Innovation

 In 2014, the Polsky Center for Entrepreneurship and Innovation launched the Innovation Corps (I-Corps) program to empower UChicago scientists, researchers, and students to test the commercial potential of their research and ideas.
 Supported with funding from the National Science Foundation (NSF) and run by the Polsky Center, the I-Corps program is specifically designed for participants working on projects related to the STEM (science, technology, engineering, and mathematics) fields.
 Participants are not required to have previous experience in business or entrepreneurship in order to be accepted into the I-Corps program.

 - Complete Homework Assignments: To prepare for each classroom session, participants are expected to complete video and reading assignments in order to become more familiar with entrepreneurial topics discussed in class.
-All required reading materials will be provided by the Polsky Center and will be distributed at the first classroom session.
+All required reading materials will be provided by the Polsky Center and will be distributed before the first session.

 Use of Funds

-Each I-Corps team will receive a $2,500 grant.
+Each I-Corps team will receive a micro grant.
 Grants are available for six months from the beginning of the each cohort and may be used to support various entrepreneurial activities related to the program, including:

 - Defray the travel costs of entrepreneurial interviews, including taxi fare, airline tickets, and hotel stays